Arttrav History

 Born October 1, 2004

 In 2004 I went to Rome for a month’s dissertation research.
 While I was there I kept my notes on a free website hosted by Tripod, called “One Month Rome”.
 I originally conceived of this website as the guidebook I cannot find.
-There are some excellent guidebooks out there (see guidebook shopping list!), but information is not always ordered the way I’d want it.
+There are some excellent guidebooks out there but information is not always ordered the way I’d want it.
 Furthermore, guidebooks and websites only gave me facts about dates and artists, but no interpretation, investigation, or comparison with other works of art or locations.
 Finally, not all guidebooks have photos, and those that do are often not so heavy on the intellectual information… yet, sometimes you need to see a photo to know if you want to go there.
 I tried using art history textbooks for their photos and great text, but they lack practical information that the traveler needs.
 So, I combined basic factual information about things to see in Rome (including opening hours and directions) with photos and university-level analysis.

 December 2004: Arttrav in its early forms